logica-web/logica-web.github.io/docs/usrguide/aggregation.md

 ### Outer Joins

-Aggregating expressions can be utilized to retrieve information, similar to how _outer joins_ function in SQL.
+Aggregating expressions may refer other predicates, similar to how _outer joins_ function in SQL.

 **Example**: Combine phones and emails of individuals into a single table.